-Opinion: Being a radical feminist must mean being a trans ally at the same time
+Opinion: Being a radical feminist means being a trans ally at the same time

 I hate the term TERF: trans-exclusionary radical feminism.
 Radical feminism has been co-opted by a few powerful transphobes who do not represent radical feminist ideology.
 As a result, many of the students I taught at Cambridge were anti-radical feminists.
 They believed radical feminism was inherently transphobic.
 But it isn’t.
 I align myself with radical feminism and am trans-inclusionary (let’s use RFTI, shall we?).

 If ever you needed proof that radical feminism upholds the rights of trans people, then look no further than the OGs of radical feminism: legal scholar Professor Catharine MacKinnon and the late author, Andrea Dworkin.
-They were both trans allies.
+Both trans allies.
 We need to remember this, and reclaim radical feminism for all women and oppressed groups.

 But what is radical feminism?
 The movement gained traction in the 1960s, when it recognised that men dominate and oppress women under the patriarchy.
 Women’s experiences of exploitation are affected by other inequalities, such as race, class, gender identity and sexual orientation.
 Radical feminists call for a revolution, to overthrow the patriarchy and capitalism, and to thereby liberate women and oppressed people from the repressive social and gendered structures they live under.
 Feminist and race author bell hooks described radical feminism as “the struggle to end sexist oppression”.